psholtz/MIT-SICP/Section-1.3/README.md

 **Fixed-Point Functions**

-When we first undertook to "abstract" as much of the `sqrt` procedure as possible into the most general terms, we mentioned that contained therein where at least three distinct ideas or notions:
+When we first undertook to "abstract" as much of the `sqrt` procedure as possible, we mentioned that contained therein were at least three distinct ideas or notions:

 1. ddd
 2. dd